-Special thanks to Stephen Castellano and Alyson Vogel at Lehman College and to William H. Walters at Menlo College for their technical support and enthusiasm for this project.
-We also acknowledge the extremely helpful feedback provided by the Lehman College 2012-2013 Quantitative Reasoning (QR) fellows including Tzuhao (T) Huang, Hsien-Tseng (Elvin) Wang, Rebecca West, and Ruifang (Grace) Xu.
+Special thanks to Rebecca West (Lehman College) and Corrine Taylor (Wellesley College) for their support!
+I also thank Stephen Castellano and Alyson Vogel at Lehman College for their technical support and enthusiasm for this project.
+We also acknowledge the extremely helpful feedback and support provided by Elin Waring and Judith Duncker, as well as the Lehman College Quantitative Reasoning (QR) fellows including Tzuhao (T) Huang, Joshua Rutter, Hsien-Tseng (Elvin) Wang, and Ruifang (Grace) Xu.
 Their assistance has been greatly appreciated!

 250 Bedford Park Boulevard West

 Unless otherwise indicated, all pages are authored by Esther Isabelle Wilder.
 Please provide attribution when using any materials from this website.